google/WebFundamentals/src/content/en/fundamentals/media/manipulating/files.md

 _Bitrate_ is the maximum number of bits used to encode one second of a stream.
 The more bits used to encode a second of stream, the higher the fidelity.

-Unsuprisingly, bitrates for the web are low.
+Unsurprisingly, bitrates for the web are low.
 The table below compares web bitrates with common home video formats.
 Values are given in megabits per second (Mbs).